Faye Dunaway as Bonnie Parker in “Bonnie and Clyde”, 1967 | Warner Brothers/Seven Arts, Tatira-Hiller Productions

 A daring, controversial crime classic, Bonnie and Clyde was at the forefront of the New Hollywood, which was highly influenced by the European cinema, and which was thematically complex, technically innovative, morally ambiguous, sexually charged and anti-establishment.
 Its new, tougher sensibility connected with the young audiences and changed the way Hollywood looked at movies.
 And at fashion.

-Costume designer Theadora Van Runkle fashioned the character (not without struggling to get her ideas accepted) that would take Faye Dunaway to stardom and surpass the barrier of time.
-She stayed away from the mini fashions of the ‘60s and instead opted for a timeless look reminiscent of 1930s glamour, but anchored in contemporary pragmatism: simply-cut silhouettes, slinky midi skirts, printed scarves, knitted sweaters and cardigans.
+Van Runkle fashioned the character that would take Faye Dunaway to stardom and surpass the barrier of time.
+After Beatty (a very hands-on producer who knew that everything is in the details) vetoed her perfectly in-period sketches of Bonnie and Clyde, “with marcelled hair for” Faye “and a close-cropped center part for him”, the designer stayed away from the mini fashions of the ‘60s and instead opted for a timeless look reminiscent of 1930s glamour, but anchored in contemporary pragmatism and nodding at the French New Wave: straight hair, simply-cut silhouettes, slinky midi skirts, printed scarves, knitted sweaters and cardigans.
 The look easily reached the young 1960s audiences, who strongly identified with the fugitive lovers, not exactly from a realistical point of view, but dramatically speaking, as the story took on mythic proportions, escalating “into a kind of fable upon which we begin to hope for certain things”, explained the director.

 Clothes and attitude worked together to attain that irresistible and individual and seductive look without resorting to exhibitiosnim, which played such a great part in the film’s enduring success.
 Bonnie’s costumes moved from the fashions of the day, just as the film “moved from reality into a new degree of experience,” as Arthur Penn said.
 It was the same reason why they didn’t shoot the film in black and white.
 “It was to say that this is not a document of what happened” (ed. note: the film was based on a true story, that of Bonnie Elizabeth Parker and Clyde Chestnut Barrow, an American criminal couple who traveled the Central United States with their gang during the Great Depression).
 “It leaps forward in time and brings it up to the present.”
 I wouldn’t be talking about that glowing light if they hadn’t done it in colour.
 They would get up every day at 4.30 so that cinematographer Burnett Guffey could shoot at first light.
+As noted in the book Pictures at a Revolution: Five Movies and the Birth of the New Hollywood, by Mark Harris, Penn, who had among his sources of inspiration his photographer brother Irving Penn, wanted the same level of sophistication in a colour movie that European cinematographers were bringing to black and white, and he wanted some of the outdoors scenes to have the on-the-fly feeling of the nouvelle vague.
 By moving the story out of that time, Arthur Penn paved the way to a new generation of filmmakers.

 That’s why we are channelling Bonnie’s look from above this summer.
 Not necessarily the clothes, but the elegance and distinction and the idea that your clothes should not disguise, but reveal one’s personality.
 “You’ve got class,” Warren Beatty said to Faye while filming, and she took it as the greatest compliment.
 Because it is.
 Let’s aim for that.

-editorial sources: Classic Hollywood Style, by Caroline Young, Film Noir.
+editorial sources: Pictures at a Revolution: Five Movies and the Birth of the New Hollywood, by Mark Harris / Classic Hollywood Style, by Caroline Young, Film Noir.
 100 All-Time Favorites, Conversations at the American Film Institute with the Great Moviemakers, by George Stevens Jr, an article from L.A.Times by Patrick Goldstein